mtolly/onyx/haskell/README.md

     The song speed can be modified to produce sped up or slowed down songs.
     This will modify both the audio and MIDI, and add (X% Speed) to the title.
     For CON inputs this only works with unencrypted MOGG files.
-    Different speed versions may not pass Magma in all cases, for example if a roll becomes too slow, or if drum fills become too close together.
+    Different speed versions may not pass Magma in all cases, if certain events become too close together or too far apart.
     If this happens, you can produce a Magma project and then make the needed changes before compiling with Magma.